bevyengine/bevy/CODE_OF_CONDUCT.md

 * Deliberate intimidation, stalking or following (online or in person).
 * Making light of/making mocking comments about trigger warnings and content warnings.
 * Any of the above behaviour even when presented as "ironic" or "joking".
-* Any attempt to present "reverse-ism" versions of the above as violations.
-Examples of reverse-isms are "reverse racism", "reverse sexism", "heterophobia", and "cisphobia".
 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.